An updated, fully playable demo showing the starting town, 2 satellite locations, and over 30 quests.

 The Age of Decadence is an isometric, turn-based role-playing game set in a low magic, post-apocalyptic fantasy world, inspired by the fall of the Roman Empire.
 The game features a detailed skill-based character system, non-linear gameplay, multiple skill-based ways to handle quests, choices & consequences, and extensive dialogue trees.

-For more information, videos, and players' impressions, click here:
+For more information, videos, and players' impressions, please visit our Steam page: